Comparing causal parameters with many treatments and positivity violations: Comparable and identifiable examples: trimmed and smooth trimmed treatment-specific means

 The smoothing function $s(x)$ can be chosen so that $S(V \in C_V)$ retains two important properties.
 First, $s(x)$ must approach $1$ very quickly as $x$ increases from zero.
 This is important because it ensures $S(V \in C_V)$ approximates $\one(V \in C_V)$ well.
 Second, $s(0) = 0$.
 This ensures that $S(V \in C_V) = 0$ if $V \notin C_V$; i.e., only subjects in $C_V$ are intervened upon.
-This second property is arguably more crucial because it guarantees that interventions using the smoothed indicator can satisfy the $V$-fairness criterion while still being identifiable under the necessary positivity assumption in~\eqref{eq:positivity-condition}. \begin{example} \emph{\textbf{Smooth general shift targeting treatment $a$.}} where $f: [0,1) \to [0,1)$ satisfies $f(x) < x$ and $\rho_a$ and $S$ are defined in \eqref{eq:def-rho} and \eqref{eq:smooth-trim}. \end{example} Causal parameters based on smooth general shifts can be pathwise differentiable, and therefore we will construct nonparametric efficient estimators for them in the next section.
+This second property is arguably more crucial because it guarantees that interventions using the smoothed indicator can satisfy the $V$-comparability criterion while still being identifiable under the necessary positivity assumption in~\eqref{eq:positivity-condition}.
+We only require $s(0) = 0$, and do not require any behavior for $s(x)$ when $x$ is negative because the inputs to $s(\cdot)$ are propensity scores, which are always non-negative.

+A simple example is $s(x) = 1- \exp(-kx)$ for $k > 0$.
+This function is smooth, satisfies $s(0) = 0$, and approaches $1$ quickly as $x$ increases from zero.
+Note that this function is a poor approximation of $\one(x > 0)$ if $x$ can be negative, but propensity scores are non-negative, and therefore this is not an issue.
+We define the smooth trimmed treatment-specific mean targeting treatment $a$ as the mean potential outcome under a dynamic stochastic intervention $Q_a$ with the following interventional propensity scores:

+This construction weights the intervention towards treatment $a$ as the smooth trimming indicator approaches one, and weights the intervention towards the underlying generalized propensity scores as the smooth indicator approaches zero.